PaoyangLab/PeTEM/README.md

 <summary><b><ins>Docker image</ins></b></summary>
 <br>

-We provide a container image that bundles the complete runtime used by the pipeline:
-> Inside the container the runner starts in /data.
+> Inside the container the runner starts in `/data`.
 Mount any directory containing your BED, CGmap, and expression files to that path before launching the container.
 <br>

 ```bash